SleepyWoodpecker/School-Management/readme.md

 4. Choice of SQLModel as the ORM
    - Native support for FastAPI type validation, so I dont have to maintian 2 copies of types (which seems to be the suggested approach for using SQLAlchemy and FastAPI)
    - If there is a need to add in more complex queries, it helps that SQLModel is built on top of SQLAlchemy.
 This enables me to tap on SQLAlchemy functionalities if need be
+5. Store end_date instead of start_date in the course_record table to:
+   - reduce data redundancy: you can always find start_date, given an end_date, so there is no need to add another column
+   - searches are currently made by end_date, so storing end_date better supports the queries that I will make
+   - end_date is known once the course record is made

 ## In creating this backend service, here are the assumptions I have made: